aurorayihe/workDayCalendar/README.md

 This is the project for week5.
 It contains jQuery practice.
 First functional draft done 8/5/2022.
 Final draft 8/7/2022.

 ## Project Description
 In this project, I created a calendar with list to do function from given starter code.
+Utilized localStorage, moment(), jQuery event listener, etc.

 ## Difficulties Encountered
 1. We learned so many syntax for the past few lectures and I was a bit confused